 After this judgment, the proceeding enters into the second phase, the 'compensation phase', which is conducted by the association between the claimants and the professional, outside the court.
-The professional has to pay the compensation to the claimants according to the conditions set out by the above-mentioned judgment.
+The professional must pay compensation to the claimants according to the conditions set out in the above-mentioned judgment.